-And when you’re back aboard: catching the day’s Recap, reading, writing, organizing photos on your laptop, hanging out or socializing over drinks and dinner are highly gratifying activities, too.
-Explorer’s acres of panoramic windows and balconies bring the ever-present, jaw-dropping scenery inside.
+And when you’re back on board, catching the day’s Recap, reading, writing, organizing photos on your laptop, hanging out or socializing over drinks and dinner are highly gratifying activities, too.
+Acres of panoramic windows and balconies bring the ever-present, jaw-dropping scenery inside.

 See the rare Arctic undersea

-We are the only expedition company in the Arctic with an undersea specialist, qualified to dive in polar waters, as part of the expedition team.
-The undersea specialist suits up and dives, or mans an ROV (Remotely Operated Vehicle) able to descend to 1,000 feet—and brings back footage of the life beneath the surface for you to enjoy on plasma screens in the lounge.
-We guarantee you will be astonished by the fascinating life forms of the polar deep.
+We are the only expedition company in the Arctic traveling with onboard undersea specialists, qualified to dive in polar waters, as part of the expedition team.
+The undersea specialist suits up and dives, or mans an ROV ( remotely operated vehicle ) able to descend to 1,000 feet—and brings back footage of the life beneath the surface for you to enjoy on plasma screens in the lounge.
+We guarantee you’ll be astonished by the fascinating life forms of the polar deep.

 Share the adventure

-Whether they’re fellow guests, members of the expedition team, a National Geographic photographer, or a Global Perspectives guest speaker, you’re sure to find the company of the like-minded others onboard interesting.
-You may even be accompanied by a scientist or two conducting research.
-Our alliance with National Geographic creates unparalleled opportunities.
-And you’ll benefit from those who know: the on-board talks, slideshows and presentations will take you ever deeper into the richness and wonder of the Arctic.
+Whether they’re fellow guests, members of the expedition team, a National Geographic photographer or a Global Perspectives Guest Speaker, you’re sure to find the company of the like-minded others on board interesting.
+You may even be traveling with a scientist or two conducting research.
+Our alliance with National Geographic creates unparalleled opportunities that help you benefit from those in the know: The onboard talks, slideshows, and presentations will take you ever deeper into the richness and wonder of the Arctic.

 Enjoy the daily ritual

-Each evening at cocktail hour the expedition community gathers in the lounge for a ritual called Recap.
-As you enjoy cocktails and hors d’oeuvres, various naturalists give talks, the undersea specialist may show video, and your expedition leader will outline the following day’s schedule.
-Guests often tell us in comment cards that daily Recaps are among their fondest memories from the Arctic.
+Each evening at cocktail hour, the expedition community gathers in the lounge for a ritual called Recap.
+As you enjoy cocktails and hors d’oeuvres, naturalists give talks, the undersea specialist may show video, and your expedition leader will outline the following day’s schedule.
+Guests often tell us that daily Recaps are among their fondest memories from the Arctic.

 Savor time aboard ship

-Arctic wildlife, polar history and talks by the expedition team will be offered at various times throughout the voyage, as well.
-And when the ship is underway, it’s a wonderful time to stand on the bow with a naturalist, National Geographic photographer or photo instructor.
-And visit the bridge, where you are always welcome to watch the calm, serious business of ice navigation unfold.
+Arctic wildlife, polar history, and talks by the expedition team will be offered at various times throughout the voyage.
+When the ship is underway , it’s a wonderful time to stand on the bow with a naturalist, National Geographic photographer, or photo instructor.
+And visit the bridge, where you’re always welcome to watch the calm, serious business of ice navigation unfold.